Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-std-rpc-api.md

 In an ideal world, one might have Unity Editor + Roslyn Compiler + Rider IDE tools that gives in-Editor and in-IDE feedback and better visuals &mdash; hopefully that'd make everybody's life much easier.

-**One important note to plug here is that, [Unity Editor Diagnostics](#unity-editor-diagnostics) are not optional, they are essential and fundamentally checking against invalid RPC code and prevent builds while also providing contextful error/warning messages.**
+**One important note to plug here is that, [Unity Editor Diagnostics](#unity-editor-diagnostics) are not optional, they are essential and fundamentally checking against invalid RPC code and prevent builds while also providing contextual error/warning messages.**

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation